TransPerfect: Employee group forms

 Included in this case has been a campaign waged by a group that calls itself Citizens for a Pro-Business Delaware to lobby the legislature to change the chancery rules regarding the forced sale of a private, well performing company.
 The group claims over 1200 members.
 "Citizens " built a website, has run television commercials, taken billboard and newspaper ads, petitioned elected leaders and held press conferences to press the issue of their concern for the jobs that may be lost and the impact this decision would have on Delaware's ability to continue attracting new companies to incorporate in the state.

 Controversial legal issues

-There have been charges of unethical actions by Elting's law firm Kramer Levin Naftalis & Frankel, which was sanctioned by the Chancery Court for "repeatedly instruct[ing] a witness not to answer questions.
+There have been charges of unethical actions by Elting's law firm Kramer Levin Naftalis & Frankel, which was sanctioned by the Chancery Court for "repeatedly instruct[ing] a witness not to answer questions."

-A defamation suit was filed by Shirley Shawe against Kramer Levin, claiming that its lead attorney on the case “crossed the line” by making false statements in connection with the Delaware sale case that “were intended to damage Shawe’s business and personal reputation,” while talking to a reporter about the case.
+A defamation suit was filed by Shirley Shawe against Kramer Levin, claiming that its lead attorney on the case "crossed the line" by making false statements in connection with the Delaware sale case that "were intended to damage Shawe's business and personal reputation," while talking to a reporter about the case.
 Citing that same interview, attorney Philip Kaufman was also accused of contradicting himself when he argued before the appeal court from what he claimed to the reporter.
-Ms. Shawe ran a series of TV ads highlighting the varying sets of comments made by Kaufman and the video was posted to YouTube.
+Shawe ran a series of TV ads highlighting the varying sets of comments made by Kaufman and the video was posted to YouTube.